kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 Kora's preference for thin abstractions is valuable because it keeps upstream knowledge applicable.

-## Mature Technologies Are Part of the Framework's Knowledge Base
+## Mature Technologies Are Part of the Framework's Knowledge Base { #mature-technologies }

 This gives us a broader model of where Kora's production knowledge comes from.